glouppe/info8010-deep-learning/lecture6.md

 The lack of data is the biggest limit to the performance of deep learning models.
 - Collecting more data is usually expensive and laborious.
 - Synthesizing data is complicated and may not represent the true distribution.
-- **Augmenting** the data with base transformations is simple and efficient (e.g., as demonstrated with AlexNet).
+- **Augmenting** the data with base transformations is simple and efficient.

+???

+Augmentation is efficient, as demonstrated with AlexNet.

 ---